JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

 Common mistakes

 • Apply-to-everything strategy.
-Splatters effort, drops customization quality, recruiters notice.
+Splatters effort, drops customization quality, and recruiters notice.

-• Reading JD bullets as equal-weight.
-2–3 bullets are deal-breakers; the rest are wishlist.
-Don’t waste interview prep on the wishlist.
+• Reading JD bullets as equal weight.
+2-3 bullets are deal-breakers; the rest are wishlist.
+Don’t spend interview prep on the wishlist.

-• Ignoring the 2–3 deal-breakers.
-Failing one of them means the application dies in screen; everything else is moot.
+• Ignoring the 2-3 deal-breakers.
+Failing one means the application dies in screen; everything else is moot.

-• Over-tailoring resume to the point of lying.
+• Over-tailoring to the point of lying.
 Rewriting “wrote internal docs” as “led documentation strategy” gets caught in interviews.
+(Most ATS rejection is actually about missing keywords and broken formatting, not auto-reject rules: a 2025 study found 92% of recruiters set no content-based auto-reject, but tables and multi-column layouts cause about 23% of parse failures.)

 • Cover letter that repeats the resume.
-Cover letter should add evidence that doesn’t fit in resume bullets, not restate them.
+It should add evidence that doesn’t fit in resume bullets, not restate them.

 • Skipping company research.
-Two JDs can be identical with very different team cultures.
-Glassdoor + LinkedIn employee tenure tells more than the JD.
+Two identical JDs can mean very different team cultures.
+Glassdoor plus LinkedIn employee tenure tells you more than the JD.

 • Trusting the JD’s seniority label literally.
-“Senior” at startup A ≈ “Mid” at company B. Compare via responsibilities, not titles.
+“Senior” at startup A is often “Mid” at company B. Compare by responsibilities, not titles.

 How to push results further

-• Run the fit score, gap analysis, AND deal-breaker prompt as a triage triple.
+• Run the fit score, gap analysis, and deal-breaker prompts as a triage triple.
 Together they make the apply/skip call in under 5 minutes per JD.

 • Always show the JD and the resume in one prompt.
-Two-shot prompting (analyze JD, then compare to resume) loses cross-references the model needs.
+Two-shot prompting (analyze the JD, then compare to the resume) loses the cross-references the model needs.

-• For roles you decide to apply to, run template #10 + #11 in sequence — customized bullets feed the cover letter.
+• For roles you decide to apply to, run template #10 then #11 in sequence; the tailored bullets feed the cover letter.

 • Use template #14 (Glassdoor cross-check) before final-round interviews.
-It surfaces what to probe in the “do you have questions for us?” slot.
+It surfaces what to probe in the “any questions for us?” slot.

 • For career switches, run template #15 first.
 Most career-switch failures are predictable from a 5-minute viability check.